mmaderic/FluentGraphQL/README.md

 ### Using Query builder

-Query, mutation and action builders are provided by the client instance.
-After having defined query parameters for query or mutation builders, either *Build()* or *Select()* methods should be used in order to generate the query.
+Query, mutation, function and action builders are provided by the client instance.
+After having defined query parameters for query, mutation or function builders, either *Build()* or *Select()* methods should be used in order to generate the query.
 Action builder needs Query or Mutation method having defined instead.

 ```
 var query = client.QueryBuilder<Book>().Where(x => x.Title.Equals("C++ Demystified")).Build();